AlaSQL/alasql/README.md

 * GREATEST(), LEAST()

 SELECT modifiers (non-standard SQL):
-* SELECT VALUE - get single value
+* VALUE OF SELECT- get single value
-* SELECT ROW - get first row as an array
+* ROW OF SELECT - get first row as an array
-* SELECT COLUMN - get first column as an array
+* COLUMN OF SELECT - get first column as an array
-* SELECT MATRIX - get all results as an array of arrays
+* MATRIX OF SELECT - get all results as an array of arrays

 #### User-defined JavaScript functions